-6. Holley Real Estate- Use drone footage
+6. Pacific Union Real Estate – Use drone footage

 Drone footage produces high-quality photography and video.
 You can use drones to take pictures of landscapes, beautiful home exteriors, and the surrounding environment.

-Use your drone footage when creating your Facebook ads so that prospects can get a big-picture view of the property and understand why they might be interested.
+Use your drone footage when creating your Facebook ads so that prospects can get a big-picture view of the propertyand understand why they might be interested.
 Think of it as an upgraded version of the classic video ad.

 7. Roger Prasad – Offer a free Home evaluation

-In this example, Roger Prasad — Silicon Valley Real Estate uses free home evaluation ads to invite their prospects to value their homes.
+In this example, Roger Prasad — Silicon Valley Real Estate uses free home evaluation ads to invite prospects to value their homes.

 8. Zephyr Real Estate – Write short but powerful descriptions

 Zephyr Real Estate gets the customer’s imagination churning and puts them in the shoes of a new homeowner with their ad copy.
-Take for example this Facebook real estate ad, which asks the viewer to imagine this property is their home, evoking a strong emotional response.
+Take for example this Facebook real estate ad, which asks the viewer to imagine this property was their home, evoking a strong emotional response.

 9. The Corcoran Group – Add the right content